Bonefest/EcsGames/README.md

 ### Dialog System

-Consists of 4 main parts
+Consists of 5 main parts

 *DialogDatabase* - Dialogs container.
 Main purposes are: loading dialogs from JSON and sharing them to other systems;\
 *Dialog* - Container of replicas, greeting text and (optional) next default dialog id.\
 *DialogInfo* - Structure for communicating between logic and view.
 Contains information about active dialog, dialog member, current dialog text.\
-*Replica* - Represents action (Command pattern).
+*ReplicaAction* - Represent an action of replica on activating.\

-*DialogDatabase* based on available data builds a dialog with the array of replicas.
-Each replica consists of one or more actions (thanks to *MultipleReplica*) but should be changed in the future because of inefficient using of memory. (e.g *ReplicaAction* represents a command but Replica represents a container of actions and it's title).
+*Replica* - Represents replica itself.
+Consists of list of ReplicaAction.

 Problems: